WomenPlusPlus/deploy-impact-23-shift-4/README.md

 # SHIFT-4
-Certainly!
-Here's a short README.md for your repository, SHIFT-4:

-# SHIFT-4 Repository

 Welcome to the SHIFT-4 repository!
 This repository is dedicated to our exclusive recruiting platform designed to support underrepresented groups in tech to secure entry-level jobs and internships.
 Additionally, it aids companies in finding tech talent for their entry-level positions and internships.